brianzliu/recipes-nutritional-analysis/README.md

 **Performance**:
 - **Train RMSE**: 0.4975
 - **Test RMSE**: 0.4973
-- **Assessment**: The model performs adequately but simply assumes a linear relationship between complexity/calories and rating, which may be too simple.
+- The model performs adequately but simply assumes a linear relationship between complexity/calories and rating, which may be too simple.
 The RMSE of ~0.5 means we are off by half a star on average.

 ## Final Model
 **Model**: Random Forest Regressor.